Skip to content

 }

 1. Collection.
-Before step N+1 runs, StepOrchestrator._extract_downstream_signals() reads the summary and collects signals from all prior steps.
+Before step N+1 runs, StepOrchestrator._extract_downstream_signals() reads the summary and collects outputs from all prior steps.

 2. Context injection.
-The collected signals are passed to the validator via RunContext.downstream_signals, then exposed in the CEL context under a steps namespace:
+The collected outputs are passed to the validator via RunContext.downstream_signals, then exposed in the CEL context under the steps namespace:

-This lets a downstream step write assertions that reference outputs from an earlier step.
-For example, a compliance-checking step could assert that the EnergyPlus step's output meets a threshold.
+This lets a downstream step write assertions that reference outputs from an earlier step either by the full path (steps.<key>.output.<name>) or by promoted signal name (s.<signal_name>).

 CEL context building in detail